Last Updated on March 18, 2023

 - The climb begins decreasing in difficulty as it transitions to natural surfaces.

-- You’ll reach the top of Devil’s Courthouse after a less-steep quarter of a mile.
+- You’ll reach the top of Devil’s Courthouse trail after a less-steep quarter of a mile.

 - From the peak, you can enjoy panoramic views of four states, including North Carolina, South Carolina, Tennessee, and Georgia.